zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 ## Features that work in the beta version

+- Go to definition, symbol info on hover and Signature Help (only after adding the setting `"go.docsTool": "gogetdoc"`)
 - `Go: Add Import` & `Go: Browse Packages` commands that will show the appropriate packages from the current module instead of GOPATH
 - Auto-completion of unimported packages when `go.autocompleteUnimportedPackages` is set to `true`
-- Go to definition, symbol info on hover and Signature Help

 To ensure you have the latest Go tools with the Go modules support, please follow the below:
 - Add the setting `"go.docsTool": "gogetdoc"` to use `gogetdoc` which drives the Go to definition feature